 “It’s really discouraging sometimes, because I think there could be a lot of innovation in education if it wasn’t so hard,” Hoch says.

 As a small company with four employees, they say keeping their goals in focus has been also been a challenge.

 "We’re figuring out what we can do now, what we need to prioritize, and then working really hard and trying to get as much done as we can," he says.

 Despite their limitations, they’re proud of the success they’ve made thus far.

-They said they are grateful for the recognition from Forbes because it pays tribute to the work they’ve done over the last four years.
+They say they are grateful for the recognition from Forbes because it pays tribute to the work they’ve done over the last four years.
 They hope it will lead others to recognize the work they’re doing today.

-“I wish much more that it was an award for our team, and I think it kind of is,” Hoch said.
+“I wish much more that it was an award for our team, and I think it kind of is,” Hoch says.
 “I think it’s more a testimony to what Kevin and I and the rest of our team have done over the last four years.
 And it’s what we’ll continue to do well into the future.”